notpresident35/awesome-learn-gamedev/README.md

 [https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/)

-<span style="color: #9900ff;">A C++ Course taught at the University of California, Irvine</span> (free to access!)
+🟪 A C++ Course taught at the University of California, Irvine (free to access!)

 [https://www.ics.uci.edu/~thornton/ics45c/Notes/ ](https://www.ics.uci.edu/~thornton/ics45c/Notes/)

-<span style="color: #9900ff;">Game Programming Patterns</span> - A free book on programming patterns for games
+🟪 Game Programming Patterns - A free book on programming patterns for games

 [https://gameprogrammingpatterns.com/ ](https://gameprogrammingpatterns.com/)

-<span style="color: #9900ff;">A study path for game programmers</span> - A huge collection of game programming book titles and covers organized by specialization, with fancy flow charts between each title for a recommended reading order!
+🟪 A study path for game programmers - A huge collection of game programming book titles and covers organized by specialization, with fancy flow charts between each title for a recommended reading order!
 Note that the books aren’t actually included - a quick search should help you out with that ;]

 [https://github.com/miloyip/game-programmer](https://github.com/miloyip/game-programmer)